 6.1 EADR shall at all times be in compliance with the General Data Protection Regulation and all data protection laws.

-6.2 By submitting a complaint, the player or consumer consents to the transfer of any data which is relevant to the dispute from the operator to EADR.
-Upon request, EADR will provide the both parties with the evidence, documents and facts put forward by the other party, including any statements made, or opinions given, by an expert.
+6.2 By submitting a dispute, the player or consumer consents to the transfer of any data which is relevant to the dispute from the operator to EADR.
+Upon request, EADR will provide both parties with the evidence, documents and facts put forward by the other party, including any statements made, or opinions given, by an expert.
 This does not apply to fraud protection and AML measures adopted by the operator.

 6.3 EADR may store all information relevant to the case for future reference.

 The arbiter shall without undue delay disclose any circumstance which may affect his independence and impartiality, provided that in such case: either the arbiter is replaced by another person who shall be entrusted with conducting the ADR procedure; or the arbiter shall refrain from conducting the ADR procedure and where possible, proposes to the parties to submit the dispute to another ADR entity competent to deal with the dispute; or the circumstances are disclosed to the parties and the arbiter concerned is allowed to continue to conduct the ADR procedure only if the parties have not objected after they have been informed of the circumstances and their right to object.